Martin Luther King Jr day closings

-The following state, federal and local government offices' schedules may be affected Monday by the Martin Luther King Jr. birthday holiday:
+The following state, federal and local government offices' schedules may be affected Monday by the holiday:

 GARBAGE COLLECTION